mawiramawira/Neural-Net-Implementations-And-Research/Workflow.md

                 [X] change self.e to -self.e
             [X] Do the same for bias
+        [X]Expand the net to several layers with several inputs []Change weight and bias formatting to prev so weights will be from not to []Therefore z[0] = w[-1]x[-1] + b[-1]
+    [X]Convert to numpy
+        weight matrix rows = previous layer
-        [X]Expand the net to several layers with several inputs [X]Generalize the net to allow initialization via constructor []Test the net on real data
+        weight matrix columns = current layer we are feeding forward to so each row shows how the previous layer is connected to each of the nodes in the current layer [X]Generalize the net to allow initialization via constructor []Test the net on real data
 []Complete the project